jian-me/education/incident-response/README.md

 **Phase A**

-Hand out all the “A” cards.
+Hand out all the `A` cards.

-**Nov 23, 2023 @ 20:03:00 UTC** - Read the slide.
-If the students are not familiar with AWS, you may need to explain why and in what situations AWS Support would contact the company.
+**Nov 23, 2023 @ 20:03:00 UTC** - Read the slide out loud.
+If the students are not familiar with Amazon Web Services (AWS), you may need to explain why and in what situations AWS Support would contact the company.
 Read the content of the message in Slide 11 out loud.
 This slide is meant to ease students into the exercise.

 **Phase B**

-Hand out all the “B” cards.
+Hand out all the `B` cards.

-**Nov 23, 2023 @ 21:15:00 UTC** - Read the slide.
-Ask the Security Operations team about the alert and have someone on the team read out some relevant info from the card.
+**Nov 23, 2023 @ 21:15:00 UTC** - Read the slide out loud.
+Ask the Security Operations group about the alert and have someone on the team read out some relevant info from the card.
+They should focus on the IP address, the date/time, and the destination URL.
+If students have access to a computer, they can also go to the URL on the card to investigate further, but it is not necessary.

 The teams may uncover several data points using the Fact Cards they have now.
 For example: